 So you’re thinking of buying an electric bike, but you don’t want to take the plunge without considering all of the costs involved, right?
 No problem, we’ve created this handy guide to help you figure out electric bike running costs so you can decide whether or not an electric bike is right for you.

 Running an electric bike is similar to running a standard bike, except that has a few extra components and it needs charging.
 Your electric bike is also likely to need servicing and replacement parts a little more often than a non-electric bike if it’s used regularly.
 This is because you’ll likely be travelling at faster speeds than you usually do and for longer distances, meaning more wear and tear on your bike.

 How long it takes to charge your electric bike will depend on the type of battery it has and they type of charger that’s supplied.
-Our bikes either come with a 300wh, or a 400wh battery and either a standard 4 amp charger or a 2 amp travel charger.
+Our Bosch powered bikes come with a 300wh, 400wh or 500wh battery and either a standard 4 amp charger or a 2 amp travel charger.

 Smaller amp chargers take longer to charge and a larger battery will take slightly longer to charge than a smaller battery.
 Dependant on which combination of battery and charger you have it will take between 4 and 6 hours to charge your battery.
 This equates to between 5p and 10p worth of electricity, depending on your electricity tariff.
 In comparison, it costs about 2.5p to boil a kettle, or 30p to run a washing machine on a 40 degree cycle.